Leptonic probes of Alternative Left-Right Symmetric Models: Lepton flavour Violating Processes

 In Fig.~\ref{fig:enter-label}, we display predictions (summed over all diagrams) for the (total) branching ratio BR$(\mu \to e \gamma)$ through a colour code, all scanned points being projected in three different two-dimensional mass planes.
 In the left and central panels of the figure, we consider the $(M_{W_R}, M_{H_1^\pm})$ and $(M_{W_R}, M_{H_2^\pm})$ mass planes respectively, while in the rightmost panel we present the results in the $(M_{H_1^\pm}, M_{H_2^\pm})$ plane.
 As just mentioned, for the whole range of values spanned by the $v_R$ parameter in our scan, diagrams featuring $W_R$ and $H_2^\pm$ boson exchanges yield the dominant contributions to the rare branching ratio, and those contributions are generally of the same order.
 The main difference arises from the masses of the two bosons, which is highlighted in the different panels of Fig.~\ref{fig:enter-label}.
 For scenarios with a light $W_R$ state with $M_{W_R} \lesssim 10$~TeV, BR$(\mu \to e \gamma)$ is generally the largest with branching ratio values often greater than $10^{-12}$, regardless of the mass of the second charge Higgs that could be equally below or above 1~TeV.
 For heavier $W_R$ boson with mass larger than 10~TeV, the branching ratio drops by several orders of magnitude.
-The connection between the mass of the second charged Higgs and that of the $W_R$ boson prevents the $H_2^\pm$ boson contributions to be large enough to compensate this drop.
-Therefore, our conclusions are independent of the masses of the two charged Higgs states that could be very light.
-Finally, we remind that the charged Higgs masses are strongly correlated, as mentioned above and as shown in the right panel of the figure.
+The connection between the mass of the second charged Higgs and that of the $W_R$ boson prevents the $H_2^\pm$ boson contributions to be large enough to compensate for this drop.
+Finally, we recall that the charged Higgs masses are strongly correlated, as mentioned above, and as shown in the right panel of the figure.